imdad132/X-Data-Mining-using-Python-tweepy/README.md

 ## Conclusion
-Python helped me get large amounts of online data and stored in a CSV file ready to be analysed.
+Python helped me get large amounts of online data and store it in a CSV file ready to be analysed.